In the UK, the US and many other countries, June marks LGBT+ Pride Month - an annual celebration of the impact LGBT+ people have made in the world.

 Here at Manchester Fertility, we’ll be bringing Pride into our homes and into our clinic.
 We’re proud to be one of the UK’s top LGBT+ fertility clinics, offering fertility treatments for same-sex couples, always with you in mind.
 We provide a friendly, welcoming service, ensuring that everyone who comes to us feels comfortable and at ease.

-We’re one of the only fertility clinics in the UK to have our own egg and sperm donor programmes, so there’s no waiting list.
+We’re one of the only fertility clinics in the UK to have our own egg and sperm donor programmes.
 For female same-sex couples and single women, we provide treatment with donor sperm and reciprocal IVF.

 Jane and Kimberley